 The Dragon Beard Candy

-A very popular after school snack for kids in Macau, this local candy has been around for decades.
-Also known as “Chinese Cotton Candy”, it’s a handmade traditional art of China.
-It has a rich, sweet flavor with a chewy texture containing crushed peanuts, shredded coconut and white sesame seeds.
-You can find it all over in Macau, but in the more traditional local areas.
-There is a traditional local patisserie shop selling it for MOP $25/box of 9pcs located inside the Rotunda de Carlos da Maia in the Three Lamps District, around the Red Market area.
-The owner has 40 years of experience in making the Dragon Beard Candy and also sells black sesame soup for MOP $15/bowl at Yeng Kee Bakery in Broadway Macau and The Venetian.
+A very popular after-school snack for kids in Macau, this local candy has been around for decades.
+Also known as “Chinese Cotton Candy”, it’s a handmade traditional art originating in China.
+It’s rich and sweet in flavour despite its soft and delicate appearance.
+The inside of the candy is made from a mix of crushed peanuts, shredded coconut and white sesame seeds.
+You can find it all over in Macau, especially in the more local Macau neighbourhoods’.
+There is a traditional local patisserie shop selling it that is located inside the Rotunda de Carlos da Maia in the Three Lamps District around the Red Market area (an area worth exploring all on its own).
+The owner of the local patisserie has been making the Dragon Beard Candy for over 40 years.
+It’s great to try while you explore the area, or to bring back as gifts for friends.